 People and Participation: How to Foster Participation and Trust in Remote Teams

-Master Non-Verbal Communication for Remote and Hybrid Teams
+Decoding Digital Body Language: Non-Verbal Communication in Remote and Hybrid Teams

 Research consistently shows that non-verbal cues make up the majority of human communication.
 For remote teams, those cues are often missing or difficult to interpret.
 Without body language, tone of voice, or facial expressions physically present, text-based communication can easily lead to misunderstandings.